Quick Answer

 - A stock power (or bond power) may stand in for endorsing the certificate; a Medallion signature guarantee is typically required.

-- Bearer bonds need all unpaid coupons attached; mutilated certificates must be validated by the transfer agent first.
+- Bearer bonds need all unpaid coupons attached; mutilated certificates must be validated by the transfer agent.

 - TRACE = Trading corporate bonds (also agency debt and asset-backed securities), operated by FINRA